Anico94/Stocks-and-Crypto-Client/README.md

 ## Deployment

 This application was deployed using netlify for the client and heroku for the server.
+You can visit the site at this link [Live Site](https://trackstocks.netlify.app/)

 ## Challenges